immanuelpotter/immanuelpotter.com/README.md

 The Terraform assumes that a couple of AWS resources have been pre-created and needs their IDs set as a variable:

-* Route 53 hosted domain, in my case this is rosstimson.com
+* Route 53 hosted domain
 * TLS certificate managed by ACM.

 ### AWS Infrastructure